-- 1. If performing a single literary work, it shall be published printed material. - 2.
-If performing a program, all selections shall be published, printed material, with the exception that one may be unpublished. - 3.
+- 1. If performing a single literary work, it shall be published printed prose. - 2.
+If performing a program, all selections shall be published, printed prose, with the exception that one prose selection may be unpublished. - 3.
 The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Prose A Documentation online form. - 4.
+The contestant shall provide proof the selection(s) are published.

-Examples of acceptable proof of publication include: - the original published source - a photocopy of the copyright of the original source - online printout of Library of Congress cataloguing information - If a selection is drawn from a literary collection, the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the selection is included in that book, such as a photocopy of the first page of the selection - A printout from an online source proving the selection is included in the published collection.
-Printouts of online documentation shall include the URL of the website downloaded in the header or footer - 5.
-Examples of unacceptable forms of formal documentation include: - Social media (such as Facebook, Twitter, Tumblr) - Copying and pasting into a word processing document
+Examples of acceptable proof of publication include:

+- the original published source - photocopy of the copyright of the original source - online printout of Library of Congress cataloguing information - If a prose selection is drawn from a literary collection (anthology), the contestant shall supply the original source or a photocopy of the table of contents that designates the title of the book and proof the prose selection is included in that book, such as a photocopy of the first page of the prose selection. - A printout from an online source proving the selection is included in the published collection.
+Printouts of online documentation shall include the URL of the website downloaded in the header or footer - If a prose selection is drawn from a book containing mixed genre, the contestant shall provide proof the selection is prose Examples of unacceptable forms of formal documentation include: - Social media (such as Facebook, Twitter, Tumblr) - Copying and pasting into a word processing document

-See the UIL Prose and Poetry Handbook and the official UIL website for expanded, detailed information about acceptable and unacceptable documentation.
+See the UIL Prose and Poetry Handbook provided online and the official UIL website for expanded, detailed information about acceptable and unacceptable documentation.